bigdevwhale/marat555.github.io/_posts/2020-04-04-software-development-best-practices.md

 {% include figure.html path=page.thumbnail_path path="blog/software-development-best-practices/scrum.png" %}

-Scrum is when a team quickly groups up in an effort to "self-organize".
+Scrum is process when a team quickly groups up in an effort to "self-organize".
 It is recommended to keep the scrum as short as possible.
 Agree on a duration of about 5-15 minutes.
 Scrums are typically conducted at the very beginning of every day additionally as needed (i.e. afternoon and the end of the day).
 A standard format is to go around in a circle and for each person to answer the following questions:

 * What user stories did you complete yesterday?
 * What user stories are you working on today?